The Ultimate Guide to Pay Stub Requirements by State

 - Tennessee

-Employers are required to provide a physical copy of the pay stub.
-If the employee chooses to receive electronic pay stubs the physical copy is not needed.
+- Opt-In States: Employers are required to provide a physical copy of the pay stub unless the employee consents to receive electronic pay stubs.
+As of 2025, Hawaii is the only state with this requirement.

 We can help you!